-I liked the she writes about not only personal triumphs, but also her fears and doubts.
+I liked she writes about not only personal triumphs, but also her fears and doubts.
 I’m sure you’ll love it Without Reservations.

 When I read Vanity Fair back in high school, I didn’t think of it as a travel book.
 It’s a classic that wonderfully satirical panorama of upper-middle-class life and manners in London at the beginning of the nineteenth century.
 And while it might seem old-fashioned to some, the story still resonate today.

-The book follows a female character who arrives to London and struggles with love and her status, as she tries to fit into the society.
-It’s already a travel book!
+The book follows a female character who arrives in London and struggles with love and her status, as she tries to fit into the society.
+It's already a travel book!
 The story also moves further to Germany and India.

 All right, this isn’t a female travel memoir, but I think it deserves an honorable mention.
 I didn’t mention this book just because I’m a huge cat lover.
 But I admit that my affection for furry friends might have influenced my choice to read it at the first place.
-The Cat Who Went to Paris is a first part of a saga written from a perspective of Norton the cat.
+The Cat Who Went to Paris is the first part of a saga written from a perspective of Norton the cat.
 I guess it makes it sort of a memoir.